 Since a keto diet is higher in healthy fats, it’s important that you pace your high-fat foods intake if you’re eating keto and don’t have a gallbladder.
 Otherwise, you can consume too much fat too quickly and the liver may struggle to produce enough bile.
 This is not immediately life-threatening, but it can result in unpleasant side effects, such as diarrhea or gastrointestinal distress (cramps, gas, bloating, and more).
 Plus, because you aren’t fully digesting the fats you’re eating, you might not get enough nutrients.
 Thus, you’ll want to take extra steps to ensure you can both digest fats and get the nutrients from the daily grams of fats you consume while enjoying a keto lifestyle without a gallbladder.

 How to Digest Fat on a Keto Diet Without a Gallbladder

 Managing fats on a keto diet without a gallbladder isn’t hard.
 It just requires thoughtful eating and heeding the following simple tips:

 Find your personal sweet spot of how much fat you need to consume to stay in ketosis.

-To discover your own sweet spot for fat consumption, you’ll need to measure your ketones frequently and adjust your diet as best you can to stay solidly in ketosis while minimizing your fat intake.
+To discover your own sweet spot for fat consumption, you’ll need to measure your ketones frequently and adjust your diet as best you can to stay solidly in ketosis while minimizing your fat foods (think good fats like salmon and avocado rather than greasy foods and fatty foods like deep-fried cauliflower).
 If your ketones remain between 1.0 mmol/L and 3.0 mmol/L while consuming less fat, you’re solidly in ketosis.

 Eat soluble fiber along with any fats.